FastComments/fastcomments-blog/src/content/(2-17-2022) Moderation Groups Released.md

 ## Impact to Existing Customers

-If you're an existing customer using FastComments, the change has already been applied to your account, and no further action is required.
+If you're an existing customer using FastComments, the feature has already been made available to your account.

-If you don't make any changes, your moderators will not experience any changes to their workflow.
+If you don't make any changes to use this feature your moderators will not experience any changes to their workflow.

 ## In Conclusion